carlosael/most-popular-movies/README.md

 ### The project consists in creating web application that shows to the user the most popular movies using Cubos Academy API.

-✔️ Create web application that is able to recceive data from an external API;
+✔️ Create a web application that is able to recceive data from an external API;

 ## 🛠 Technologies